Logflare/logflare/docs/docs.logflare.com/docs/concepts/access-tokens/index.md

 ## Client-side is Public

-Access tokens are considered public for client-side usage.
-Public-only tokens will not be able to access the Logflare Management API, which provides capabilities to manage user resources on Logflare.
+Access tokens can be exposed for client-side usage.
+Consider restricting tokens to ingest into specific sources or to considered public for client-side usage.
+Public-only tokens will not be able to access the Logflare Management API beyond the ingest/query APIs.

-Please use a separate private access token for the Management API.
+Private access tokens should not be exposed to the client side, as private access tokens have complete access to all management APIs used for account control.

 ## Rotation